zavalyshyn/zavalyshyn.github.io/_posts/2022-08-26-spotify-has-a-problem.markdown

 {% include image.html file="/assets/2022/08/veehk.png" description="Even with 7 followers you can be a verified artist." %}

 Let's investigate. **Veeh K**, if it's his real name, is new in town but he is already a verified artist.
-He has produces 5 songs in total, but managed to collaborate with several known artists.
+He has produced 5 songs in total but managed to collaborate with several known artists.
 All of the albums in his discography are singles.
 All of his 7 listeners come from US, Spain and Germany.
 There are also 3 followers that are hidden from public.
 Overall seems like a legit artist account.